Does your mind wander off to beautiful places every now and then? Does the thought of going on a vacation excite you?

-Think you know how authentic a particular cuisine tastes like?
+Think you know how authentic a particular cuisine tastes?
 Not really.
 Like the time we went to Malaysia, we tried out Malay food and absolutely fell in love with it!

 So don’t be afraid to experiment with local food when you go to a certain country or city, but make sure that you eat in limited quantities and take any allergies into consideration.

 10. Speak with Locals

 I can’t stress this enough.
 You see, not all the information may be on the internet.
-Sometimes locals will recommend some of the best street food or a must-visit place which you otherwise would not have seen.
+Sometimes locals will recommend some of the best street food or a must-visit place that you otherwise would not have seen.
 So ask the concierge in the hotel where you are staying or get chatty with that local coffee shop guy.
 You might learn a thing or two.